TiGRoNdev/SpectraForge/docs/DOCKER_CICD_GUIDE.md

-# HyperEngine Docker CI/CD Guide
+# SpectraForge Docker CI/CD Guide

 ## 📦 Overview

-This guide explains how to use the Docker-based CI/CD infrastructure for HyperEngine development and automated testing.
+This guide explains how to use the Docker-based CI/CD infrastructure for SpectraForge development and automated testing.

 ## 🏗️ Multi-Stage Docker Architecture